nivertech/atsd-use-cases/UKAviation/README.md

 ### Axibase's Time Series Database
 ----------------------------------

-The processing of datasets using Axibase's Time Series Database (ATSD) is much less cumbersome and time consuming.
-Processing the same data with ATSD is less time consuming because its collection tool has built-in heuristics to handle the format in which CAA datasets are published.
+The processing of CAA datasets using Axibase's Time Series Database (ATSD) is much less cumbersome.
+Processing the same data with ATSD is less time consuming because the user has the ability to easily toggle between different datasets and years, and filter out for a specific airport location or metric.
 When loading data for a particular dataset the collector uses metadata to understand the meaning of columns and automatically extract dates, times, and categories from the data files.
 Besides, ATSD stores the data in the user's own database so that this public data can be combined with internal data sources as well as mixed and matched across different datasets.
 Once you install ATSD, you don't have to:

-* Add additional datasets from data.gov
+* Add additional datasets from caa.co.uk
 * Manipulate and design table schema
 * Provision an application server
 * Write programs to parse and digest these types of files.